Fund Accounting Salary Guide 2022

 At fund managers and superannuation funds, investment accountants gain exposure across all functions, hence end-to-end investment accounting knowledge is favourable.

-Majority of smaller fund managers have outsourced various functions resulting in investment accountants taking on more oversight responsibilities.
+The majority of smaller fund managers have outsourced various functions resulting in investment accountants taking on more oversight responsibilities.
 In such cases, overseeing and managing the relationship with custodians and TPAs is a key responsibility, with some of the main controls being: ensuring clear communication, transparency of processes and accurate data flows.
 Additionally, depending on the size of internal teams at fund managers with an outsourced model, investment accountants may also be responsible for overseeing investment operations functions as well as assisting with accounting for the corporate entity.

 Investment accountants work across a diverse array of funds such as hedge funds, superannuation funds, authorised unit trusts and mutual funds.
-The asset class spread would include but not be limited to: equities, fixed income, private equity, real estate and infrastructure, both in multi-asset or specialist fund capacities.
+The asset class spread would include but not be limited to equities, fixed income, private equity, real estate and infrastructure, both in multi-asset or specialist fund capacities.

 Qualifications